CARES - SFF is here to help navigate uncertain water

 The Fund may also be used for grants for the construction, alteration, or renovation of non-federally owned facilities to improve preparedness and response capability at the state and local level; and for the construction, alteration, or renovation of non-federally owned facilities for the production of vaccines, therapeutics, and diagnostics.

 Significantly, Title VIII of Division B appropriates an additional $100 billion for the Fund to prevent, prepare for, and respond to the public health emergency, domestically or internationally, for necessary expenses to reimburse, through grants or other mechanisms, eligible health care providers for health care related expenses or lost revenues that are attributable to the COVID-19 emergency.

-Mr. Lyman has significant experience in complex litigation, debt restructuring, bankruptcy, creditor’s rights, securities disputes, real estate and commercial landlord-tenant matters.
+Charlie is a partner of Schlemlein Fick & Franklin, PLLC.
+He has significant experience in complex litigation, debt restructuring, bankruptcy, creditor’s rights, securities disputes, real estate, and commercial landlord-tenant matters.
 Each year since 2013, he has been named a “Super Lawyer” by Washington Law and Politics.
 Prior to that, he had repeatedly been named a “Rising Star.”
-Mr. Lyman also assists private individual and companies structure transactions to prot...
+Mr. Lyman also ass...